Compensation

 Flexible Work Arrangements

 Yes.
-The DocuSign agreement can be found on the HR Flexible Work Arrangements webpage.
+The DocuSign agreement can be found in the HR Flexible Work Toolkits.
 You may also review the pdf agreement before filling out the DocuSign agreement.

 The Supervisor/Manager and Employee must sign off on the remote/hybrid work agreement.
 Some departments may also require a Department Head or designee signature and division head approval.